LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 - WebDriver – The driver that will be used to look up the elements

-- PageObjects  – A class which will be initialised
+- PageObject  – A class which will be initialised

 **Returns:**
-An instantiated instance of the class with WebElement and List<WebElement> fields proxied
+An instantiated instance of the class with WebElement and List<WebElement> fields proxies

 **PageFactory NameSpace:**

 In order to use PageFactory, *org.openqa.selenium.support.PageFactory* needs to be imported to the associated Class.

-## Step 1: Create Checkout Page Object Class
+## Step 1: Create Page Object Classes
 The flow of our test spreads across the following pages:
 - Home Page
 - Product Listing Page